 Best for: Businesses that need unlimited calling within the US and Canada but don’t require Zoom Workplace features

-Keep in mind, you won’t have access to other key Zoom features, including cloud storage, unlimited faxes in the US and Canada, and live chat support.
+However, you still won’t have access to other key Zoom features, including cloud storage, unlimited faxes, and video meeting recordings.
 The only way to unlock these is to upgrade your plan and bundle Zoom Phone with a Zoom Workplace add-on.

 Why select this plan: The Unlimited plan works if you mostly make calls within North America.
-You’ll have access to its international calling add-on that costs $10 per license per month.
-It opens up calling to a handful of countries, including the UK, Australia, and New Zealand.
-It’s convenient for light global use, but not the most cost-effective option for scaling businesses.
+The international calling add-on is convenient for light global use, but not the best option for scaling businesses.

 Global Select plan